mohan-chinnappan-n5/mohan-chinnappan-n5.github.io/2021/pm/app/exp.md

 ## 5. MVP Prototype

-- Use Click and Touch prototyping tools like Figma, In-vision
+- Use Click and Touch prototyping tools like Figma, In-vision without writing code

 ![Prototyping tools](img/prototyping-tools.png)

 ## 6. Test MVP with the customers